-Everyone’s occupational therapy goals are different.
+The majority of people, including those with mental, physical, or emotional disabilities, prefer to live independently.
+However, everyone’s occupational therapy goals are different.
 Setting short- and long- term goals depends on the type of disability.
 These goals also take into account how the patient lives, works, and plays.
 Someone with a cognitive disability may not have the same goals as someone with a physical or emotional one.
 Occupational therapists work with the individual and his or her caregivers to help determine what the person’s goals should accomplish to see improved quality of life in work, play, or self-care.

 Short-Term Occupational Therapy Goals

-- Able to cook in a month.
+- Learning to cook in a month

-- Pick up something from the floor.
+- Picking up something from the floor

-- Climbing a ladder.
+- Climbing a ladder

-- Walking without crutches.
+- Walking without crutches

-- Use a computer mouse.
+- Using a computer mouse

-- Go grocery shopping.
+- Going grocery shopping